 Intensive Outpatient Treatment

 Intensive outpatient treatment at The Recovery Village Palmer Lake consists of clients participating in daytime medical support and therapy sessions at the facility.
-Clients can live on-site during this phase of treatment.
+Clients live on-site during this phase of treatment.
 Treatment in this level of care is not nearly as intensive as in inpatient or partial hospitalization programs.
-Rather, it is a more medically involved form of outpatient care, providing just enough support so clients can begin to transition back to everyday living.

 By the time clients are ready for an IOP program, they should be physically well enough to not require daily medical supervision.
 Medication management and support are offered in IOP, but physical recovery is not generally the main focus.
 IOP programs take into account co-occurring mental disorders and the emotional aspects of addiction as clients work with therapists and in groups to regain their mental wellness in recovery.